Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 Cheapest GLP-1 with no membership fee if you want semaglutide

-For compounded semaglutide with no membership fee, Eden’s 3-month plan ($129 first month, $209/mo ongoing) is the lowest verified partner price for monthly billing.
+For compounded semaglutide with no membership fee, Embody ($99 first month, $299/mo ongoing) is the lowest verified partner price for monthly billing.
 Fifty410 is cheaper on sticker ($99/mo equivalent) but requires $299 upfront.
 Yucca Health is $146/month equivalent on the 6-month plan.
 For FDA-approved semaglutide (Wegovy, Ozempic) with no subscription, Walgreens Virtual Healthcare is $49 visit + $149/mo for select FDA-approved options.

 | Provider | First-month / first-checkout cost | Ongoing | Billing structure | Membership fee? |